krakenjs/universal-serialize/README.md

 - Publish your code: `npm run release` to add a patch
   - Or `npm run release:path`, `npm run release:minor`, `npm run release:major`

-FAQ
----

-- **Who is this for?**
-  - Anyone who wants to get started quickly on a javascript library without setting up a lot of boilerplate
-  - Anyone who wants a fairly healthy opinionated set of defaults to get started with
-  - Anyone new to writing front-end modules, who doesn't want to immediately research which modules to use to build their code

-- **Who this is *not* for?**
-  - Anyone who needs/wants tight control over their project, and which specific build tools they want to use

-- **Why use technology X/Y/Z?**

-  Probably because it's been a good fit for us in the past.
-We wanted our focus to be around (fairly) standardized javascript as much as possible, rather than compiled-to-javascript languages, hence the use of babel, flow, etc.

-- **So you just took a bunch of build-tools and daisy-chained them together?**

-  Yep, pretty much.
-This is not anything remotely technically impressive, or new, or innovative.
-It's just a healthy set of defaults to get started with if you're building a front-end distributable library.

-- **Can I improve this template?**

-  By all means, please feel to raise a PR, but if it's a big change, try to open an issue first so we can chat!

-- **What about support for React, Ember, framework X or Y?**

-  Wanted to keep this module as framework-agnostic as possible.
-Not to mention there are already pretty good boilerplates out there for whatever framework you're using, I'll bet.
-Otherwise please feel free to be my guest and fork `grumbler-superawesomeframework` if it's helpful.